afrisenti-semeval/afrisenti-semeval.github.io/docs/index.md

 > **Task A: Monolingual Sentiment Classification**

 > Given training data in a target language, determine the polarity of a tweet in the target language (positive, negative, or neutral).
 If a tweet
 For messages conveying both a positive and negative sentiment, whichever is the stronger sentiment should be chosen.
+This sub-task has 12 tracks:

+  - Track- 1: Hausa Language
+  - Track- 2: Yoruba_language
+  - Track- 3: Igbo language
+  - Track- 4: Nigerian_Pidgin
+  - Track- 5: Amharic
+  - Track- 6: Algerian Arabic
+  - Track- 7: Kinyarwanda
+  - Track- 8: Twi
+  - Track- 9: Mozambican Portuguese
+  - Track- 10:Swahili
+  - Track- 11: Setswana
+  - Track- 12: isiZulu

 > **Task B: Multilingual Sentiment Classification**

-Given a combined training data from 10 African languages, determine the polarity of a tweet in the target language (positive, negative, or neutral)
+Given a combined training data from 10 African languages, determine the polarity of a tweet in the target language (positive, negative, or neutral).
+This sub-task has only one track:

+ - Track 13 : All languages in Task A

 > **Task C: Zero-Shot Sentiment Classification**

-Given unlabeled tweets in two African languages (Tigrinya and Kinyarwanda), leverage any or all of the available training datasets in Subtasks 1 and 2 to determine the sentiment of a tweet in the two target languages is positive, negative, or neutral.
+Given unlabeled tweets in two African languages (Tigrinya and Xithonga), leverage any or all of the available training datasets in Subtasks 1 and 2 to determine the sentiment of a tweet in the two target languages is positive, negative, or neutral.
+This task has two tracks

+ - Track 14 : Zero-Shot on Tigrinya
+ - Track 15 : Zero-Shot on Tsonga

 ## **Dataset Examples**